indicate-eu/RepoSetup/README.md

 3. It is NOT intended to support IaC for INDICATE central services.
 4. It is NOT intended to for federated analysis or federated learning projects.

-In other words it is for
+In other words it is for:
 ✅ Developing definitions of the Common Data Model
 ✅ Use case development
 ✅ INDICATE platform co-development